 Once the prepared data has been ingested into the BI platform, users can continue to run a variety of custom queries, modifications, and dynamic reports to visualize, and interact with, data at multiple levels of granularity, and cycle their data through additional query and display processes.

-Because the IRI Workbench IDE supporting CoSort runs on Eclipse, Business Intelligence Reporting Tool (BIRT) or KoNstanz Information MinEr (KNIME) users can consume SortCL data targets directly, and produce custom reports in the same environment.
+Because the IRI Workbench IDE supporting CoSort and Voracity runs on Eclipse, Business Intelligence Reporting Tool (BIRT) or KoNstanz Information MinEr (KNIME) users can consume SortCL data targets directly, and produce custom reports in the same environment.
 They can even specify an IRI Data Source in BIRT through ODA or in a purpose-built Voracity provider for KNIME to combine data integration in the same runtime operation with the reporting, analytics, machine learning, and other data science activities.

 Finally, SortCL itself also includes standard reporting functionality.
 This means you can actually run detail, summary, and delta reports (usually in batch processes), and still franchise data for more sophisticated BI tools — at the same time.
 It is for this reason, as well as its tie-ins to third-party analytics tools above, that 15 years later (in 2018), BI/DW industry guru Dr. Barry Devlin named IRI Voracity a Production Analytic Platform.

 See the business intelligence section of the IRI web site for details about all the above, or contact your IRI representative for assistance.